-Participate in the development and updates to correctional plans; define and determine programming expectations to be included in the correctional plan to meet the individual and cultural needs of offenders and reduce their risk levels; and provide advice and encourage staff members to take an active interest in program delivery.
+Define and determine programming expectations to be included in the correctional or Healing plan to meet the needs of offenders and reduce their risk levels; and provide advice and encourage staff members to take an active interest in program delivery.

-Provide updates on offender progress to the Case Management team; create offender progress reports detailing their motivation for program participation, their skill acquisition, and the changes in their attitudes, values and behaviours; make recommendations to CSC staff and the PBC, in order to facilitate the assessment and decision-making regarding the offender's successful reintegration.
+Provide updates on Indigenous offender progress to the Case Management team; create offender progress reports detailing their motivation for program participation, their skill acquisition, and the changes in their attitudes, values, healing and behaviours; make recommendations to CSC staff, the PBC and outside aftercare agencies, in order facilitate the assessment and decision-making concerning the offender's successful reintegration.

-Promote correctional program outcomes in relation to the potential for reintegration by providing information, advice and training to CSC staff with respect to national standards, quality assurance measures, psychometric testing tools, program content, personal targets, target groups, and post-program reporting and outcomes.
+Promote correctional program outcomes in relation to the potential for reintegration by discussing issues and by providing information, advice and training to CSC staff and the PBC on Indigenous correctional programs with respect to national standards, personal targets, target groups, program skills and activities, and post-program reporting and outcomes.